AishwaryaNambissan/Obsidian-Vault/Impact of Preprocessing on Text Classification.md

 https://www.sciencedirect.com/science/article/pii/S0306457313000964?via%3Dihub

-Aim : To analyze the effect on text classification when 4 common preprocessing steps of tokenization, stop-word removal, lowercase conversion, and stemming are applied.
+Aim : To analyze the effect on text classification when 4 common preprocessing steps of tokenization, stop-word removal, lowercase conversion, and [[Stemming and Lemmatization| stemming]] are applied.

 Datasets : E-mail and news, and in two different languages, namely Turkish and English.